 Draghi: ECB can't do it all, governments must act

-FRANKFURT, Germany (AP) — European Central Bank head Mario Draghi says the bank is ready to do more to boost a shaky recovery in Europe — but warns governments must join in efforts to reduce stubbornly high unemployment.
+FRANKFURT, Germany (AP) — European Central Bank head Mario Draghi said Friday the bank is ready to do more to boost the shaky recovery in the 18 countries that use the euro — but warns governments must join in efforts to reduce stubbornly high unemployment.